bitsoex/slate/source/index.html.md

 ## Registering URLs

 Users can register a callback url that will get hit with payloads corresponding to certain events described below.
+(Callback urls that take more than 10 seconds to respond will timeout)

 > The JSON object returned by the API looks like this: